antirez/RESP3/spec.md

 For the conversation and ideas to make this specification better.

+## FAQ

+* **Why the RESP3 line break was not changed to a single character?**

+Because that would require a client to send command, and parse replies, in a different way based on the fact the client is in RESP v2 or v3 mode.
+Even a client supporting only RESP3, would start sending the `HELLO` command with CRLF as separators, since initially the connection is in RESP v2 mode.
+The parsing code would also be designed in order to accept the different line break based on the conditions.
+All in all the saving of one byte did not made enough sense in light of a more complex client implementation, especially since the way RESP3 is designed, it is mostly a superset of RESP2, so most clients will just have to add the parsing of the new data types supported without touching the implementation of the old ones.

 ## TODOs in this specification

 * Document streaming of big strings.